KatherineMichel/portfolio/doc/2024-recap.md

 ### Sightseeing in Dallas

 On October 4, I spent the day sight-seeing in Dallas.
-I went to the Dallas World Aquarium, the Sixth Floor Museum, Terry Black's Barbecue, then enjoyed JPMorganChase employee night at the Dallas Zoo.
+I went to the Dallas World Aquarium, the Sixth Floor Museum, Terry Black's Barbecue, then the Dallas Zoo.

 The Dallas World Aquarium was unique and amazing.
 There were a number of awe-inspiring scenes and fun animals.

 ![](2024-recap-images/waterfall.jpg)
+Three story waterfall

 ![](2024-recap-images/fish-tunnel.jpg)
+Fish tunnel

 ![](2024-recap-images/flamingos.jpg)
+Flamingos

 ![](2024-recap-images/sloth.jpg)
+Sloth

+A few years ago, I wrote some code to create artwork for the final project of a Stanford Python course.
+At the aquarium, I saw a scene that very much reminded me of a favorite "artwork" that my program made.
+It was a small aquarium filled with sea life from British Columbia.

 ![](2024-recap-images/stanford-artwork-similar.jpg)

 <!--
-Stanford art photo
+A "favorite" artwork
 -->

 I had no idea what the Sixth Floor Museum would be like.
 The window where Oswald allegedly stood is behind a glass display.
 It was surreal to stand at the window nearest to it and look down at a perfect view of the motorcade route below.